nick-seredynski/password_manager/README.md

 # password_manager

-Password manager application with UI that saves passwords to JSON
+Password manager application with UI that saves passwords to JSON, passwords can be easily updated from within UI or a duplicate entry can be created.
----

 <img width="506" height="428" alt="image" src="https://github.com/user-attachments/assets/058f7250-ea78-4627-bc32-b15180144a73" />